The Internet Theater Magazine of Reviews, Features,

 Of course, Metcalf couldn't wow us with her star-powered performance, without the other participants in the play's dialogues.
 Jayne Houdyshell as the outspoken Anne Marie once again proves herself to be one of the theater's best character actors.
 Chris Cooper brings an understated poignancy to Torvald.
 The scene when his and Nora's arguments erupt into a climactic battle is as powerful as any such marital confrontation I've seen since film maker Ingmar Bergman's masterpiece, Scenes From a Marriage.

-Condola Rashad is just right as the daughter who can't really remember her mother.
+Condola Rashad is right on the mark as the daughter who can't really remember her mother .
 The late in the play first-time meeting between her and Nora is full of surprises.
-While the nurturing mother-bond was broken when Emmy was a toddler, there's an unmistakable familial kinship in their respective willingness to make tough choices to realize divergent ambitions.
+While the nurturing mother-bond was broken when Emmy was a toddler, there's an unmistakable familial kinship in their respective willingness to make tough choices in order to realize divergent ambitions.
 While this breezy one-acter won't topple Henrik Ibsen's A Doll House from the list of great twentieth century plays, it's as amusing and thought provoking as any sequel can get.

 Happily, the all-important door is now very much present, and never out of our sight or mind throughout the 90 minutes.
 Gold and his crafts team have given Mr.Hnuth's play the fresh new look and feel it deserves.